Awards and recognition

 The Outstanding Social Behaviour Awards (OSBA) recognise the efforts of those who have made a positive difference within their community, as well as marking the achievements of people who have had the courage and determination to move away from crime and violence.

-The Champions Project won the award for Community Cohesion and Diversity.
-Read more about their OSBA win.
+The Diversity Champions project won the award for Community Cohesion and Diversity.

 Spirit of Manchester Awards 2019

 The Diversity Champions project won the 'equalities' category at the Spirit of Manchester Awards 2019.